yz-joy/user-retention/README.md

 ## Case background
 - The subject of study is an online retailer of multi-category consumer goods with a pseudonym *PrimeBuy*
-- Primary data is user activities on *PrimeBuy*
+- Primary data is user activities on PrimeBuy
   - Collected by [Open CDP](https://rees46.com/en/open-cdp) project and available on [Kaggle](https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store)
   - More details to be discussed below
 - Focal interests of study
   - How to measure customer retention of PrimeBuy
-  - What can user activities tell about retention
+  - What can customer activities tell about retention
   - Any value-adding opportunities and strategies

 ## Data